 A full-sized money belt that stays tucked under your clothes keeps your documents and cash organized during your travels and assures nothing critical gets left behind or stolen.

-Is the food in Jamaica safe?
+Is food safe in Jamaica?

 - Give fresh fruit and vegetables a miss if you can’t do one of the following things yourself: cook it, peel it, or wash it.
-If it’s got skin, buy it, peel it yourself, eat it up.
-Anything pre-peeled – avoid.
-You don’t know how clean the hands are that have peeled it.

 - Be careful at Jamaica’s roadside food stalls and cookshops.
 While these are some of the world’s most amazing street food stalls – cheap and delicious – you should definitely pick and choose where you go.
-Always go for the places that are busy and seem to have a high turnover of customers.
-This will mean that the food is always fresh and that it’s a popular place to go to because of its tastiness!

 - Jamaican food is often very rich and very spicy.
 Be careful about eating too much when you first arrive and ease yourself into it.
-This goes especially for people who have a delicate stomach and aren’t used to food that has a lot of spicy kick.

 Can you drink the water in Jamaica?